 Cash and cash equivalents in the balance sheet comprise cash at bank, cash in hand, and short-term deposits with an original maturity of three-months or less, that are readily convertible to known amounts of cash, and which are subject to an insignificant risk of changes in value.
 For the purposes of the cash flow statement, cash and cash equivalents include cash and cash equivalents as set out above.

-Term deposits, classified as 'other financial assets', are classified as heldto-maturity financial assets and are recognized at fair value and subsequently measured at amortized cost.
+Term deposits, classified as 'other financial assets', are classified as financial assets at amortized cost (debt instruments) and are recognized at fair value and subsequently measured at amortized cost.